 What if the magnet is accidentally kept in place over the generator for an extended period?

-No stimulation will be delivered while the magnet is kept over the generator.
-Stimulation will resume only after the magnet is removed.
+No stimulation is delivered while the magnet is kept over the generator.
+Normal stimulation will resume only after the magnet is removed.

 How does the magnet work?